Xoli Zondi

-Xolisile Zamisa(Née Zondi) or just Xoli Zondi-Zamisa (born 17 September 1983), is a South African actress and model.
+Xolisile Zamisa (Née Zondi), or just Xoli Zondi-Zamisa (born 17 September 1983), is a South African actress and model.
 She is best known for the roles in the television serials Family Bonds, Generations and Single Galz.

 Personal life

+Zondi's zodiac sign is Virgo.

 Zondi was born on 17 September 1983 in Hammarsdale, South Africa.
 She completed a diploma in drama studies from the Durban University of Technology in 2003.

 She has one daughter named Mandy from a relationship at very young age, where she got pregnant at the age of 16.

-She is married to Phiwokuhle Zamisa, a ward councilor, where the wedding was celebrated on 2 December 2017.
+Xoli Zondi married Phiwokuhle Zamisa, a ward councillor in Umzumbe, KwaZulu-Natal, in a traditional ceremony at his Turton family home on December 2, 2017.
+The wedding followed a decade-long relationship that included a temporary separation in 2012 and a subsequent reconciliation.
+The ceremony was attended by family and colleagues, including actors Mandla Gaduka and Nthati Moshesh.
 The couple has one daughter, Ukusa Zamisa who was born on 26 October 2018.

 Career

 In 2004, he started acting in theatre dramas.
 In 2006, she joined with the SABC1 sitcom Family Bonds and played the role "Winnie".
 The serial became very popular, where she continued to play the role until 2009.
 After that, she played the popular role of "Zodwa Mabena" in the SABC1 soap opera Generations from 2010 to 2014.
 For this role, she was nominated for the Outstanding Supporting Actress Award at the 2013 Royalty Soapie Awards.
 In 2013, she appeared in the sixth episode "Hamba Voetsek" of the season 5 of e.tv anthology serial eKasi: Our Stories with the role of "Smangele".
 In 2014, she starred the role as "Ntsiki", in the SABC1 sitcom Single Galz.

-In 2016, she played the supportive role of "Nqobile Gigaba" in the Mzansi Magic’s drama series, Greed and Desire.
+In 2016, she played the supportive role of "Nqobile Gigaba" in the Mzansi Magic's drama series, Greed and Desire.
 In 2020, she joined with e.tv drama serial, Imbewu with the mentally ill character "Violet".